-We run popular and successful exam based courses at GCSE, Btec and A level, as well as coaching, officiating and leadership courses from Key Stage 4 upwards.
+We run popular and successful exam based courses at GCSE, and L1 & L2 BTEC, as well as coaching, officiating and leadership courses from Key Stage 4 upwards.

-Once a year we hold a Sport Awards Evening to celebrate the efforts and successes of the students.
-This year’s guest speaker was ex-student and England International rugby player Abi Brown.
+Once a year we hold a Sports Awards Evening to celebrate the efforts and successes of the students, to which guest speakers are invited.

 |Mr J Powell||Head of PE|